A Taxi Driver: Plot

-At dawn, Tae-soo gives Man-seob fake Gwangju license plates as he's learned the soldiers are now searching for a Seoul taxi.
-Alone, Man-seob drives to the nearby town of Suncheon, where he overhears reports of the events in Gwangju; the media falsely claims that the chaos was caused by "rogue groups and rioters".
-He is overwhelmed with guilt and drives back to the hospital in Gwangju to find Peter in shock and Tae-soo crying over Jae-sik's corpse.
-He reminds Peter of his promise to show the world what is happening in South Korea and encourages him to continue filming.
-Peter urges Man-seob to return to Seoul and his daughter but Man-soeb insists on remaining with his customer, so they take off in the direction of new street fighting.
+Distressed about his young daughter and unable to contact her, Man-seob departs for Seoul the next morning with the fake Gwangju license plates Tae-soo has given him.
+In Suncheon, he overhears reports of the events in Gwangju; the media claims North Korean infiltrators caused the chaos.
+Overwhelmed with guilt, he drives back to the hospital in Gwangju to find Peter in shock and Tae-soo mourning over Jae-sik's corpse.
+Peter, encouraged to continue filming by Man-seob, urges Man-seob to return to Seoul and his daughter, but Man-seob insists on staying by his side.